Castration: Music

 In Europe, when women were not permitted to sing in church or cathedral choirs in the Roman Catholic Church, boys were castrated to develop a special high voice and to prevent their voices breaking at puberty.
 The first documents mentioning castrati are Italian church records from the 1550s.
 In the baroque and classical music eras these singers were highly appreciated by opera composers as well.
 Mozart's Exultate Jubilate, Allegri's Miserere and other pieces from this period now sung by sopranos and countertenors were written for castrati.
 Some of the alto parts of Handel's Messiah were first sung by a castrato.
 Castrati include Farinelli, Senesino, Carestini, and Caffarelli.
 The last true castrato was Alessandro Moreschi (1858–1922) who served in the Sistine Chapel Choir.
 It was not until the late 19th century that the Roman Catholic Church officially condemned the production of castrati.
 In modern times, the Mexican Javier Medina is the only professional opera singer who can perform as a castrato, since he had an involuntary chemical castration, as a result of a cancer treatment that he had before he reached puberty.

 Religion

-A number of religions have included castration as a central theme of their practice.
-These include: